HelgeCPH/truckfactor/README.md

     - That computation is inspired by
     [A. Thornhill _Your Code as a Crime Scene_](https://pragprog.com/titles/atcrime/your-code-as-a-crime-scene/).
     - Note, only for text files knowledge ownership is computed.
-The tool may not, return a good answer for repositories containing only binary files.
+The tool may not return a good answer for repositories containing only binary files.
   * Then similar to [G. Avelino et al. *A novel approach for estimating Truck Factors*](https://peerj.com/preprints/1233.pdf) low-contributing authors are removed from the analysis as long as still more than half of all files have a knowledge owner.
 The amount of remaining